minoshim/MLAU/2D/MPI/README.md

 ### Read data with Python

-Users firtly merge the raw simulation data that is MPI-decomposed:
+Users firtly merge the raw simulation data that is MPI-decomposed,
 ```
 >./merge.out dat/ dat/
 ```

-Subsequently, execute the python script `batch.py`.
+Subsequently, execute the python script `batch.py` to read the data at a particular period.
 ```
 >python
 >>>exec(open("batch.py").read())
+Input data directory (Ctrl-D to exit): dat
+Specity time period (0-5): 5
 ```